The Ocean Waves quilt pattern isn't difficult, but it is time consuming.

 Keeping the Quilt In Square

 Check your unit and block sizes as you work so that everything fits together as it should when it's time to assemble the quilt.
-Accuracy helpers:
+Tutorials that can help include:

 Make a Scrap Quilt or Keep it Orderly

 Ocean Waves quilts look good sewn in an orderly fashion, with just a few fabrics, but scrap versions are stellar.

 Background areas in this quilt are the same, but those patches can be scrappy, too, just like the dark triangles.
 Read Color Value Basics if you would like to use a variety of background fabrics in similar values that flow together nicely.

 One way to approach this quilt is to assemble small batches of half square triangle units whenever you have the time, accumulating them until you have enough patches for a quilt.
 Of course, you can certainly sew the patches during a couple (or three) marathon sewing sessions.

 It's very difficult to estimate fabrics for a scrap quilt, so yardages assume you will construct your quilt in an orderly fashion.

 To go scrappy, keep in mind that you can make two half square triangle units by sandwiching a 3-3/8" x 3-3/8" dark square with a light square of the same size -- it's truly a scrap-friendly pattern.

 The single small triangles that fill in the gaps around HSTs are cut by slicing squares in half diagonally.